Simbiat/optimize-tables/README.md

 This library is developed to allow bulk optimization of tables in MySQL (MariaDB and, potentially, other forks).
 While MS SQL has its Maintenance Plan Wizard, there is nothing like that for MySQL.

 # Benefits
-One may think that simply getting list of tables and running OPTIMZE against them is enough, but in reality, it's not that simple:
+One may think that simply getting list of tables and running OPTIMIZE against them is enough, but in reality, it's not that simple:
 - Not all tables support OPTIMIZE.
 - There are some special parameters that may improve OPTIMIZE results in some cases.
 - Some tables may benefit from CHECK and REPAIR commands as well.
 In fact, it's useful to periodically run CHECK to avoid potential corruption of a table.
-- ANALYZE is quite useful a command as well, allowing to update MySQL statistics, that may improve some of SELECTs.
+- ANALYZE is quite useful a command as well, allowing to update MySQL statistics, that may improve some of SELECT.
-- MardiaDB 10.4+ and MySQL 8.0+ also support histograms, that may improve SELECTs in cases when a column does not have indexes for some reason.
+- MariaDB 10.4+ and MySQL 8.0+ also support histograms, that may improve SELECT in cases when a column does not have indexes for some reason.
 - No matter how useful these commands are, there are cases when you do not need to run them, especially on large tables, since they may take quite some time to complete.
-Simplest case: there were no or very little changes since last time the OPTIMIZE was run.
+The simplest case: there were no or very little changes since last time the OPTIMIZE was run.

 This library aims to cover all these points in as smart a manner, as was possible at the moment of writing.
 For details refer Usage section of this readme or comments in the code.